Ciudad Juárez: Crime reduction

 The decrease in crime inspired more business in the city.
 Some citizens who left because of the violence have since returned with their families.
 Many of them had moved their businesses to El Paso.
 In addition, U.S. companies are investing more in Juárez.
 Community centers work with victims of crime and teach women how to defend themselves.
 Citizens have also formed neighborhood watch groups and patrol neighborhoods.
 "La Fundacion Comunitaria de la Frontera Norte" is giving young people career opportunities and giving people hope.
 Technology HUB is a startup incubator working to diversify the city's economy and move the regions low-skill manufacturing industry into an innovation cluster.
 Its economic development projects are in line with the research of University of Berkeley Professor Enrico Moretti.
 Innovation economies are found to be more adaptive to shifting tech and trade conditions and more resilient to the kind of civil unrest that plagued Ciudad Juarez in the past.
 City officials have said that they have plans to increase tourism in the city.
 For example, in April 2015, the city created a new campaign to increase tourism called "Juarez is waiting for you".
 That same month, U.S. representative Beto O'Rourke visited Juárez to give a speech about how much Juárez has changed for the better.
 A children's museum was opened in honor of the children who lost their parents during the violent years.
 Businesses that were closed because of the violence and extortion have reopened in recent years.
-The city's violence was depicted in the 2015 film Sicario, drawing criticism and calls for a boycott from Juarez mayor Enrique Serrano Escobar, who said the film presented a false and negative image of the city.
+The city's violence was depicted in the 2015 film Sicario, drawing criticism and calls for a boycott from Juárez mayor Enrique Serrano Escobar, who said the film presented a false and negative image of the city.
 He said the violence the film depicted was accurate through about 2010, and that the city had made progress in restoring peace.

 Culture

+Much like nachos were invented in Piedras Negras, the modern-day burrito was invented in Ciudad Juárez.